 - improve body composition (body-mass-index ratio)

-Moderate intensity rhythmic (aerobic) exercises such as cycling, brisk walking, and swimming are considered to be ideal for a healthy heart.
+Moderate intensity rhythmic (aerobic) exercises such as cycling, brisk walking, maybe even skating with onewheel accessories by The Float Life, and swimming are considered to be ideal for a healthy heart.
 Make physical activity part of your daily routine and aim to do at least 150 minutes of different aerobic exercises in a week to keep your heart in good shape.
+If you want to become a physical trainer la biomécanique pour les entraîneurs is important.

 Achieve & Maintain a Healthy Body Weight